Soda oppositifolia

-Salsola oppositifolia is a halophyte shrub native to the Mediterranean Basin.
+Soda oppositifolia is a species of halophyte shrub native to the Mediterranean Basin.

 Description

 This annual, woody plant can grow into shrubs up to 2 m tall.
 It has cylindrical-linear and opposed leaves.
-The flowers, which bloom from May to October, are hermphrodyte and have a size of 1 cm.
+The flowers, which bloom from May to October, are hermaphrodite and have a size of 1 cm.

 Taxonomy

 Salsola oppositifolia was first described by René Louiche Desfontaines and published in Flora Atlantica 1: 219.
 1798.

 Uses

-This plant has been historically used, along with other Salsola species, as a source of soda ash, in the manufacture of lye and soaps.
+This plant has been historically used, along with other Soda species, as a source of soda ash, in the manufacture of lye and soaps.